chendumpling/leaderboard-generator/README.md

 > If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

-## License

-See the [LICENSE](https://github.com/chendumpling99/leaderboard-generator/blob/master/LICENSE) file for details.

 ## Authors

   - **Robert Chen** -